 - What kind of research opportunities—not just in the sciences—exist on campus?

 - Does the school have an honors college?

 - What kinds of writing support or other tutoring programs does the school have?

 It can be a big mistake to start your college search by excluding certain schools because they have an expensive price tag (or to assume you cannot afford to go to college at all).
 Of course, for most students and their families, college affordability will weigh heavily on their decision-making process.

 However, the initial “sticker price” you see (tuition, fees, room, board, books, etc.) will seldom be the final price you pay.
 Most colleges and universities realize they need to help students afford their education.
 And financial aid changes everything.
 In fact, you might find the pricey school that seemed out of reach is actually your most affordable option once you get their financial aid award letter.

 College students get financial support through a wide range of sources, such as academic scholarships, special ability awards (for musical talents, athletics, leadership), diversity grants (multicultural, ethnic background), or on-campus employment (work-study).
-Students also get money based on the results of their FAFSA (Free Application for Federal Student Aid) and/or the CSS/Financial Aid PROFILE (College Scholarship Service by the College Board).
+Students also get money based on the results of their FAFSA (Free Application for Federal Student Aid) and/or the College Scholarship Service (CSS) Profile by the College Board.

 Also, pay attention to the freshman-to-sophomore retention rate and the four-year graduation rate in your college cost research, because they often signify a school’s true value.
 For example, a "cheaper" school may be less of a bargain if a low percentage of students actually graduate in four years.
 And a more expensive school with a higher four-year graduation rate may actually be the better value.

-- What percentage of students receives financial aid, and how much on average?
+- What percentage of students receive financial aid, and how much on average?

-- What percentage of students graduates with debt, and how much on average?
+- What percentage of students graduate with debt, and how much on average?